 Other evaluation criteria may include design, ownership and sustainability for example.
 Evaluation exercises require in-depth research and analysis and can be time-consuming.
-As a result, evaluations are usually carried out at mid-term and once the strategy has been executed (final evaleconomic development of the country (poverty oals at an acceptable rate?
+As a result, evaluations are usually carried out at mid-term and once the strategy has been executed (final evaluation).
+Evaluation exercises also require specific competencies and it may be necessary to foresee a budget to have these evaluations undertaken by third parties, if needed for competency gaps or objectivity reasons.